 Anatomy of the skin, showing the epidermis, dermis, and subcutaneous tissue.
 Melanocytes are in the layer of basal cells at the deepest part of the epidermis.

-From 2007 to 2016, the number of deaths from melanoma decreased slightly among men and women.
+From 2014 to 2018, the number of deaths from melanoma decreased slightly in all age groups.

 The number of cases of childhood melanoma diagnosed in the United States is low, but increasing over time.
 The number of childhood deaths from melanoma has stayed about the same.